 If one spouse was a stay-at-home parent with little to no job experience, his or her low-income level will not interfere with that parent’s odds of obtaining custody.
 Rather than assuming a parent cannot take care of a child because of low income, the courts may instead award child support so the custodial parent will have enough to fulfill the child’s needs.
 Child support is a financial award one spouse (generally the noncustodial spouse) may have to pay the other to help make up the costs of childcare.
 The court’s goal in awarding child support is to keep the child’s quality of living the same as it was before the divorce.

 Rather than overlooking a disparity in income, the courts will try to accommodate the parent they believe is the best option for primary custody with a child support award.
 Child support can enable a lower-earning parent to afford to care for a child in his or her primary custody.
 Spousal maintenance could also help balance two spouses’ income levels.
 If the parent’s lack of income makes it impossible for that parent to provide a safe, stable living environment for a child, however, this could change the court’s custody decision.
 A parent must be able to provide a safe living environment before the courts will award custody.

 If you worry about a difference in income leading to losing custody of your child during a divorce case, hire an attorney for assistance.
-A lawyer can improve your odds of obtaining partial or full custody of your child by presenting your case in as positive a light as possible to the divorce courts.
+A lawyer in San Diego who specializes in divorce can improve your odds of obtaining partial or full custody of your child by presenting your case in as positive a light as possible to the divorce courts.
 Your lawyer can petition the courts for both a child support and spousal maintenance award to close the gap between your income and that of your spouse.
 An attorney may be able to help you get the custody case results you desire during a divorce case.